-Although this definition does not support the detection of violations for failed computations (if the evaluation of y fails, the evaluation of $f^{post} \ge y$ also fails so that it will never reduce to False), it might report violations when computing infinite structures, if the equality is checked in a demand-driven manner (e.g., the expression [1..]==[2..] evaluates to False).
+Although this formulation does not support the detection of violations for failed computations, it might report violations when computing infinite structures, if the equality is checked in a demand-driven manner.
 Hence, this optimized formulation is supported by our tool.